RoberAgro/AxialOpt/README.md

 ## Requisites
 AxialOpt was implemented in [MATLAB R2018a](https://nl.mathworks.com/) and requires a [REFPROP v9.1](https://dx.doi.org/10.18434/T4JS3C) installation.
-The folder [refprop-matlab-link](refprop-matlab-link) contains a short guide about how to link REFPROP with MATLAB.
+The folder [link_refprop_matlab](link_refprop_matlab) contains a instructions about how to link REFPROP with MATLAB.

-AxialOpt has the option to use the [export_fig]((https://github.com/altmany/export_fig)) library to produce publication-quality figures.
-Using the export_fig library requires _ghostcript_ and _pdftops_.
+AxialOpt has the option to use the [export_fig library](https://github.com/altmany/export_fig) to produce publication-quality figures.
+Using this library requires _ghostcript_ and _pdftops_.
 See the installation instructions in the [original repository](https://github.com/altmany/export_fig).